Korean Gender Reader

 ( Source )

-But don’t get me wrong: while she could certainly do with a bit more sun, I still find her attractive (and love her expression at the top-left!).
-Yet lacking even a hint of an hourglass figure however, then why on Earth was she chosen to be the model for a product purporting to give you one?
+Don’t get me wrong though: while she could certainly do with a bit more sun, I still find her attractive (and just love her expression at the top-left!).
+Yet, lacking even a hint of an hourglass figure, why on Earth was she chosen to be the model for a product purporting to give you one?
 Because of Korean advertising’s over-reliance on star appeal perhaps?

 Alas, more likely it’s because Korean consumers aren’t actually all that concerned with photoshopping.
 For not only do they regularly have it done on their own resume photos for instance, but there are even products on the market claiming to give women an “X-line” too, despite the inconvenient fact that it is physically impossible for a human to ever possess such a body shape: